n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

-Implementers who wish to cover additional scripts using the same method would first need to determine whether any additional options are relevent for each characteristic.
+Implementers who wish to cover additional scripts using the same method would first need to determine whether any additional options are relevant for each characteristic.

 #### Base consonant ####